 As digital payments become an increasingly popular way to pay, the ecosystem is working to standardize security around remote payment methods.

 This growth requires enhanced security.
 The volume of transactions occurring via various channels has thrust security issues into the spotlight, especially as we endure the era of mega retail breaches.
-The payments space continues its tightrope walk across convenience and security, aiming to simplify payments experiences for consumers while enhancing security and making authentication a seamless, behind-the-scenes event.
-This is especially important with the rise of credential-on-file (CoF) payments (aka card-on-file), where consumers authorize a retailer or other business to store their payment credentials (account number and expiration date) and to bill the consumer using those stored credentials.
+The payments space continues its tightrope walk across convenience and security — aiming to simplify payments experiences for consumers while enhancing security and making authentication a seamless, behind-the-scenes event.
+This is especially important with the rise of credential-on-file (CoF) payments (a.k.a. card-on-file), where consumers authorize a retailer or other business to store their payment credentials (account number and expiration date) and to bill the consumer using those stored credentials.

 Subsequently, Visa has its own implementation of EMV® Secure Remote Commerce standard: Visa Secure Remote Commerce.
 Visa SRC uses the Visa Token Service to streamline payment detail collection and enhance the digital payment experience.
 Visa Token Service adds a layer of security to card-not-present (CNP) transactions by replacing sensitive data (like account numbers) with a token, or unique digital identifier.
 This token is then used for the payment, eliminating the need to expose the more sensitive payment data.
-Visa Tokens improve authorization rates 3.2% on average and lower fraud rates by 67%.
+Visa Tokens improve authorization rates by 3.2% on average and lower fraud rates by 67%.

-The entire payments ecosystem stands to benefit from the standardization of SRC protocol.
+The entire payments ecosystem stands to benefit from the standardization of the SRC protocol.
 The most obvious benefit is enhanced security.
-As PAN entry and storage is eliminated and replaced with stored Visa (or other) Tokens, fraud rates drop significantly.
+As PAN entry and storage are eliminated and replaced with stored Visa (or other) Tokens, fraud rates drop significantly.
 The potential impact of a data breach also decreases.
 In many cases, this tokenization can be augmented with device-binding, consumer authentication tools, and other security measures that boost security even more.

 Standardization of secure remote commerce also simplifies the user experience (UX).
 Standards-based solutions that customers are familiar with can improve the card-based payments experience, both for consumers and within merchant checkout environments.
 As a result, SRC can lead to better conversion and authorization approval rates.
-Early testing of Visa DCP revealed that password-less experiences converted at rates as high as 92-94%.
-An additional benefit is the merchant’s ability to save a customer’s account on file, with consent.